jfvanreu/airflow/README.md

 This project provides a good introduction to Airflow but it can be improved in multiple ways:
 - Create some sub-dags to collect data from S3 and create dimension tables.
 - Further develop the quality check operator
+- The current quality operator "hard-coded" the check operation.
+It would beneficial to make the data quality operator more generalizable by moving the hardcoded tests outside the operator.
+In fact, we could provide a list of tests as parameters with their expected results.

+  Code Example:

+      for check in self.dq_checks:
+          sql = check.get('check_sql')
+          exp_result = check.get('expected_result')
+      records = redshift.get_records(sql)[0]
+      # compare with the expected results
+      ...

+  In dag, the tests can be specified as below:

+    dq_checks=[
+        {'check_sql': "SELECT COUNT(*) FROM users WHERE userid is null", 'expected_result': 0}, {'check_sql': <Could be another test>, 'expected_result': 0}
+    ]

 ## Conclusion
 Overall, Airflow is a solid framework which provides an environment where we can automate and control our various data engineering tasks.
 Its user interface is intuitive; it is easy to track progress through the pipeline.